elmarmertens/CMMrestat-TimeVaryingUncertainty/readme.md

 # “Modeling Time-Varying Uncertainty of
 # Multiple-Horizon Forecast Errors“

-This readme file describes the set of replication files (“the replication set“) for “Modeling Time-Varying Uncertainty of Multiple-Horizon Forecast Errors“ forthcoming in the Review of Economics and Statistics.
+This readme file describes the set of replication files (“the replication set“) for “Modeling Time-Varying Uncertainty of Multiple-Horizon Forecast Errors“ published in the Review of Economics and Statistics, 2020, https://doi.org/10.1162/rest_a_00809.
 The replication set contains code as well as all of our input data in raw form as obtained from their original sources described further below.

 ### Authors